josulliv101/demo/Readme.md

 # Future Projects

 This is some info to keep on the radar for future react/reduc projects.
-It's not recommoendations... just things to be aware of and further investigated if it seems like a good fit.
+It's not recommendations... just things to be aware of and further investigated if it seems like a good fit.

 This demo repo is a monorepo -- though its scope is for an app... usually the monorepo scope would be much broader.
 But there are companies using monorepos just for single apps.

 To demonstrate some of the points, I created a demo app.
-View demo here: https://build-wcplkdlvmf.now.sh/
+View demo here:

+https://build-wcplkdlvmf.now.sh/

 ## Develop Components in Isolation